-On July 1, 2011, pursuant to the Good Government Act, 2011, responsibility for the adjudication of alcohol and gaming matters under the Liquor Licence Act and Gaming Control Act, 1992 was transferred from the Board of the Alcohol and Gaming Commission of Ontario (AGCO) to the Licence Appeal Tribunal (LAT).
-LAT is an adjudicative agency of the government of Ontario which adjudicates matters involving licensing activities regulated by various Ministries.
+Responsibility for the adjudication of alcohol and gaming matters under the Liquor Licence Act and Gaming Control Act, 1992, rests with the Licence Appeal Tribunal (LAT), which is an agency of the Government of Ontario that adjudicates matters involving licensing activities regulated by various Ministries.
 LAT is not part of the AGCO.

-If you have received one of the following documents, you have the right to a Hearing before LAT.
+If you have received one of the following documents, you have the right to a hearing/appeal before LAT.

-If the Registrar is seeking to refuse, revoke or suspend your licence/registration, or has issued an Order of Monetary Penalty and you wish to appeal, you must request a hearing/appeal before LAT within fifteen (15) days.
+If the Registrar of Alcohol & Gaming (AGCO) is seeking to refuse, revoke, or suspend your licence/registration, or has issued an Order of Monetary Penalty that you wish to appeal, you must request a hearing before LAT within fifteen (15) days.
 For more information about requesting a hearing/appeal as well as any fees LAT may require, please visit the LAT website at www.lat.gov.on.ca

 Public Interest Hearings: